0 User Reviews

 If you are interested in the free plan, it is an excellent service that is extremely useful.
 It permits users to download 10GB of data per month, which is much, much better than the vast majority of free VPNs on the market.

 With the free plan, users get a choice of the following locations: USA East, USA West, Canada, Netherlands, and Singapore.
 We think this is excellent considering it doesn't cost a penny!

 Previously, free users did not get access to all the VPN protocols.
 However, Hide.me has rectified this now, making all the VPN encryption protocols available.

 For Windows and Mac, this VPN really does an outstanding job on the whole.
-A kill switch is available on both desktops and on Android, meaning hide.me is suitable for torrenting, and does permit P2P connections on a choice of servers.
-The fact that hide.me now allows up to 10 simultaneous connections definitely makes the service better value for money.
+A kill switch is available on both desktops and on Android, meaning Hide.me is suitable for torrenting, and permits P2P connections on a choice of servers.
+The fact that Hide.me now allows up to 10 simultaneous connections definitely makes the service better value for money than it was previously.

 Live chat support is available 24/7 and most of the time it is excellent.
 Plus, you do also have the ticket system to rely on if you need to ask a more techy question (and they do have tech guys that seem to be able to help most of the time).

-All in all, we consider this VPN a bit too expensive if purchased with a one-month contract.
-However, if you commit for two years, it is much more justifiable.
-At the end of the day, most people will probably be happy with a VPN subscription that costs less.
-But, if you need a VPN that has unusual and advanced VPN features, this is an amazing option.
+We consider this VPN a bit too expensive if purchased with a one-month contract.
+However, if you commit for two years, the price is much more justifiable.
+Most people will probably be happy with a VPN subscription that costs less.
+But, if you need a VPN that has unusual and advanced VPN features, Hide.me is a great option.